Physical Challenge: Paraplegic

 Since his injury, Carlos has become a world renowned athlete.
-He won the 367-mile Sadlers Ultra Challenge handcycle race in Alaska, is a two-time National Handcycling Champion and a four-time Hawaii Ironman Champion a physically challenged division record.
+He’s climbed Mount Kilimanjaro, completed Race Across America, won the Hawaii IRONMAN World Championship five times, and has competed in numerous other triathlons and cycling competitions around the world.
+He won the 367-mile Sadlers Ultra Challenge handcycle race in Alaska, and is a two-time National Handcycling Champion.

 “CAF has provided me live-changing opportunities.”-Carlos Moleda